 SALEM ARTS FESTIVAL

-Creative Collective sparks and fosters the growth of the thriving creative economy all over the North Shore.
-As a member, you contribute to the growing creative culture while enjoying access to the growing Creative North Shore/Creative Collective audiences comprised of culture advocates, creatives, and supporters of the arts community.
-Creative Collective’s network reaches tens of thousands of invested consumers each month.
+As a member partner, you contribute to the growing creative economy while enjoying access to the growing Creative North Shore/Creative Collective audiences comprised of culture advocates, creatives, and supporters of the arts community.

 If you need more assistance with our Business Partner Program please email our Director of Memberships & Creative Growth, Robyn.